 Background Anticipatory grief is a significant and under-recognised experience affecting a wide variety of people.
 Scotland's Bereavement Charter highlights the need to recognise that grief can begin before a death and can be lifelong.
-To identify themes, we interviewed experts from different backgrounds including Health Board Bereavement Leads, Spiritual Care Leads, Specialists in Palliative Care and Old Age Medicine, and third sector organisations.
-These themes formed the basis for an animation script which was then developed into a film that follows the story of two fictional families.

 This resource has joined other short films developed by NES which provide a suite of materials (>70k views to date) that are quick to view for busy frontline health and social care professionals and aim to enhance their preparedness to manage care and communication related to themes of bereavement.